Nynros/InternetSecurity/README.txt

 Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check actual DNS Leaks

 Topic: Time-settings
 ------------------
 Set and maintain the correct time-settings incl. timezone on all your smart-devices like pc's, router, switches, phones, tablets, watches, radios, etc.
 Use nearest timesserver from your location like "uk.pool.ntp.org", "de.pool.ntp.org" or "europe.pool.ntp.org" (https://www.ntppool.org/en/?lang=en-gb)

 Topic: Network and TV-Cables
 ------------------
-Use proper cables for Network (CAT7-LAN), USB-C or USB 3.x, Monitor (DVI), Audio (Optical) or TV/Console (HDMI2.x)
+Use proper cables for Networks, USB-C or USB 3.x, Monitor , Audio or TV/Console - https://thekabeldirekt.com/

-Topic: Firewall
+Topic: Firewall (Hardware)
 ------------------
 If you need extra protection buy a real Firewall with pfSense (https://pfsense.org/) and put it between your ISP router and your network.
 The Firewall/pfSense will become your new internet-router and will block intruders, trackers and Ad-Malware in your whole internal network